eodowd/ds2sfz/README.md

 # tx2ds
-txconverter is a tx16wx sampler conversion tool for the decent sampler format, it allows you to design your velocity levels,keys and root notes and then convert out to a dspreset playable instrument file.
+dsconverter is a decent sampler conversion tool for the .sfz format, it allows you to convert dspreset files to sfz for import to other applications or just to port to more formats.

 <img src="/ds1.PNG" alt="Alt text" title="Optional title">